Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ---

-### i've completed the main thieves guild quest, but now Brynjolf is stalking me!
+### I've completed the main thieves guild quest, but now Brynjolf is stalking me!

 This is because one of the quests wasn't set to completed.